Hofstede’s 6 Cultural Dimensions Examples

 (Extent of Inequality and Power Distributed in Society)

-The power distance index refers to the degree to which society members accept the distance of power and authority.
-It is a crucial element of Hofstede’s six cultural dimensions that assess the inequality (more versus less) among members of society.
-Additionally, it has a significant impact on international business negotiation.
-The power distance index differs into high power and low power distance index.
+The power distance index refers to the degree to which members of a society accept hierarchical distance between power and authority.
+It is a crucial element of Hofstede’s six cultural dimensions that assesses the inequality (more versus less) among group members of society.
+Additionally, it has a significant impact on international business negotiations.
+The power distance index falls into high and low power distance.

 High Power Distance

-The high power distance refers to a society where less powerful people easily accept the unequal power distribution in the community.
-It means the acceptance of the inequity between high- and low-status members of society.
+High power distance refers to a society in which less powerful people readily accept an unequal power distribution within the community.
+It means accepting the inequity between high- and low-status members of society.
 People with High PDI expect power to be distributed unequally, so they do not complain about inequality.
-It has become a tradition that they convey from generation to generation.
+It has become a tradition that is passed down from generation to generation.
 They value traditional norms and social rules.
-Therefore, people in high power distance countries accept the inequity in organizations.
+Therefore, people in high-power-distance countries accept inequity in organizations.

 Examples of High Power Distance Countries

 Bangladesh, China, India, Singapore, Malaysia, and Arab countries have very high power distance scores; therefore, these countries are examples of high PDI in 2023.
-For example, Bangladesh and China ranked high power distance countries with scores of 80.
+For example, Bangladesh and China ranked as high-power-distance countries, with scores of 80.
 Additionally, India scores 77, and Singapore scores 74 in the power distance dimension.
-People from the following countries easily accept the inequalities between people with high and low power status.
+People from the following countries are more likely to accept inequalities between people with high and low power status.
 People in these countries do not complain; they admit it as a social order.

 Hofstede country comparison website: www.hofstede-insights.com.
 Anyone can compare the country’s culture through the following link.